Frequently Asked Questions

 What is the difference between a Virtual Home Energy Consultation and an EnerGuide Home Evaluation?

-Certain rebate programs will require you to have an EnerGuide Home Evaluation prior to your upgrades.
+Certain rebate and grant programs will require you to have an EnerGuide Home Evaluation before your upgrades.

 How should I prepare for the Virtual Home Energy Consultation?

-- Ensuring you are available during the appointed time
+- Ensure you are available during the appointed time.

-- Consider preparing a list of questions related to the survey you submitted
+- Consider preparing a list of questions related to the survey you submitted, starting with three and then working from there.

-- Consider having utility billing history available to reference for both electricity and natural gas bills
+- Consider having a utility billing history available to reference for both electricity and natural gas bills.

-- Consider having the efficiency of your heating system on hand, it is located either in the user guide or the model number label
+- Consider having the efficiency rating of your heating system on hand; it is typically located in the user guide or on the model number label.

 What rebates are available?

-- CleanBC Better Homes and Home Renovation Rebate Program – up to $6,000
+- CleanBC Better Homes and Home Renovation Rebate Program– up to $3,000

 Where can I get more information about rebates or additional support?